What's new and notable in LedgerSMB 1.9

 Versions of LedgerSMB up to and including 1.4 had a function to mail aging reports to customers.
 With the release of 1.5, this functionality was accidentally removed: forgotten to be implemented in the refactoring of the last reporting functionalities being moved to "the new reporting framework".
 This was in 2016.
 Finally, this function has been added back into LedgerSMB as of the 1.9 release.

 The customer/vendor selection drop-down on AR/AP transactions and invoices has been replaced with an input element which filters available names based on input entered.
 Before, there was a regular drop-down listing a fixed list of choices.
 However, when the number of customers gets too big, that's an impractical way of selecting a customer or vendor.
 Therefore, another input selection mechanism was available where a regular textbox was used to search the desired customer/vendor on 'Update'.
 This new feature provides good middle ground.
 If your database is configured to use the regular textbox, entering a high enough number in the "Max per drop-down" setting in the "System > Defaults" screen enables this new functionality (for drop-downs no larger than the specified number of items).

 E-mailed documents stored in the database

-Searching open invoices for payment by customer/vendor name
+Searching open invoices for bulk payment by customer/vendor name

 A new command line application for administrative tasks and automation